wangzhenj321/Linux-Manual/vi.md

 ---
 - With 'o' or 'O' you can insert a new line after/before the current line.
 In addition, both commands enter the insert mode.
+- (Add comment in .vimrc) A double quote to the left of the text you want to comment.
+Example:  " this is how a comment looks like in ~/.vimrc
 ---

 ## 编辑模式